-One of the nation’s premier regional public universities, Towson University offers a welcoming environment for living and learning in close proximity to the area’s top educational, cultural and community resources.
+One of the nation’s top regional public universities, Towson University offers a welcoming environment for living and learning, close to the area’s top educational, cultural and community resources.

-With a rich 150-year tradition, Towson University offers students the best of both worlds – a breadth of academic programs and exceptional faculty typical of a large university, coupled with the close-knit community and highly personalized approach of a small college.
-Research-based learning combined with practical application ensures each student of a well-rounded academic experience.
-TU’s wide range of programs and extracurricular activities helps create a dynamic student experience that allows students to pursue diverse interests and cultivate undiscovered talents.
+Towson University offers students the best of both worlds.
+We have the academic programs and exceptional faculty typical of a large university coupled with the close-knit community and personalized approach of a small college.
+Research-based learning and practical application ensure that each student gets a well-rounded academic experience.
+TU’s wide range of programs and extracurricular activities contribute to a dynamic student experience.
+Students can pursue diverse interests and cultivate undiscovered talents.

 Maryland law authorizes the establishment of a State Normal School for the formal training and certification of teachers of public schools.
 Maryland becomes the seventh state to establish such a training school.